 - Cabinet for Health & Family Servs. v.
 Courier-Journal, Inc., 493 S.W.3d 375 (Ky.
 Ct.
 App.
 2016): Obtained and defended unprecedented judgment awarding client over $1 million in fees and penalties under Kentucky Open Records Act.

 - Cape Publications, Inc. v.
 Univ. of Louisville Found., Inc., 260 S.W.3d 818, 820 (Ky.
 2008): Successfully arguing that the University of Louisville Foundation is a public agency and the names of its donors must be disclosed.

-We counsel and represent clients in Metro Louisville and throughout the nation with issues involving the First Amendment and media law.
+We counsel and represent clients in Metro Louisville and throughout the nation.
 To speak with one of our lawyers, call our office at 502-416-1630.